 I took Mem’s cue and gazed at our sparsely decorated tree, adorned with a few strands of blinking lights, some tinsel, and a few ornaments — most of them homemade.

 Underneath the tree sat my treasured present from Santa Claus.
 She was the most beautiful doll I had ever seen.
 I named her China because she had a flawless porcelain face and the silkiest long, shiny black hair.
 China must have been an expensive doll — much more than Mem or Mom could afford.

 Anyway, China was sitting under the tree, wearing a red velvet dress that Mem sewed for her, which to my delight, perfectly matched the red Christmas dress she had designed for me.

 As I sat looking curiously at the doll under the tree, wondering why Mem was pointing and shushing, I noticed a tiny mouse sniffing around China.

 I remember thinking that maybe it was a mouse, or maybe it was something way worse.
 Our crummy railroad apartment was chock full of all kinds of vermin.

 As a child, I was molded entirely by the three unforgettable women in my life.
-What they saw I saw.
+What they saw, I saw.
 What they felt, I felt.
-It was me and my alpha female trio.
+It was my alpha female trio and me.